codergod1337/Studienprojekt/README.md

 - clone carla_scene_graphs manually
 - after the first key binding make sure to connect to carla, sometimes the changes are not saved otherwise
 - after connection loss restart app
+- no open carla-folder until a version is selected

 ## License & Credits